Open NowBusinessRound 2

 Who is eligible for the Automatic Dependent Surveillance Broadcast (ADS-B) Rebate Program – Round 2?

-• Be the registered owner of a crewed aircraft operating under VFR or IFR and shown in an approved Australian registration database
+• Be the registered owner of a crewed aircraft operating under VFR or IFR and listed in an approved Australian registration database

-• Aircraft may be registered on the CASA Australian aircraft register or with approved Australian Sport Aviation organisations including Recreational Aviation Australia, Australian Sport Rotorcraft Association, or Sports Aviation Federation of Australia
+• Aircraft may be registered on the CASA Australian aircraft register or with approved Australian Sport Aviation organisations including RAAus, ASRA or SAFA

-• Have purchased and/or installed eligible ADS-B equipment within the specified eligible dates
+• Purchase and/or install eligible ADS-B equipment in the registered aircraft

 • Provide a clear copy of the aircraft registration certificate showing the applicant is the registered owner

-• Provide a paid Australian Tax Invoice or equivalent with evidence of payment
+• Provide paid Australian tax invoice(s) or equivalent with evidence of payment

-• For installed ADS-B, provide a signed declaration by an approved installer
+• For ADS-B installations, provide a signed declaration by an approved installer

 • Declare that you are the registered owner, incurred the eligible expenditure, the aircraft is located in Australia, and installation was undertaken in Australia if applicable

-• You cannot apply if the aircraft or device has already received a grant under this program unless one of the stated exceptions applies
+• Cannot apply if the aircraft or device has already received a grant under this program unless the later equipment adds ADS-B IN functionality or upgrades from EC to installed equipment

-• You cannot apply if you or your project partner are on the National Redress Scheme list of institutions that have not joined or signified intent to join
+• Cannot apply if the applicant organisation or project partner is on the National Redress Scheme list of institutions that have not joined or signified intent to join

-• You cannot apply if you are an employer of 100 or more employees and have not complied with the Workplace Gender Equality Act 2012
+• Cannot apply if an employer of 100 or more employees has not complied with the Workplace Gender Equality Act 2012

 4